Lenny Vandermade: College career

 Vandermade played college football at the University of Southern California.

-2003: The steady, reliable Vandermade started at left offensive guard as a senior in 2003, his fourth season as a line starter.
-He was slowed during the early part of 2003 spring practice while recovering from a biceps injury.
+2003: Vandermade started at left offensive guard as a senior in 2003, his fourth season as a line starter.
 He won USC's Co-Lifter of the Year award.

-2002: Vandermade started for his third season on the offensive line, this time at left guard as a junior in 2002 (he also has seen action at center in his career).
+2002: Vandermade started for his third season on the offensive line, this time at left guard as a junior in 2002.
 He tore his right biceps tendon at Stanford, which required surgery and sidelined him the rest of the 2002 season.

-2001: Vandermade started for his second season at center as just a sophomore in 2001.
-He started 8 games (all but Oregon, Washington, Arizona State and Notre Dame) and appeared in 11 contests (he did not play at Washington).
-He also saw some action at guard in 2001.
+2001: Vandermade started for his second season at center as a sophomore in 2001.
+He started 8 games and appeared in 11 contests.
 He was on the "Watch List" for the 2001 Dave Rimington Trophy, given to the nation's top center.

-2000: As just a redshirt freshman in 2000, Vandermade did an exceptional job while starting all season, the first 5 games at left offensive guard (for an injured Trevor Roberts) and then the final 7 contests at center (for an injured Eric Denmon).
+2000: As a redshirt freshman in 2000, Vandermade started all season, the first 5 games at left offensive guard (for an injured Trevor Roberts) and then the final 7 contests at center (for an injured Eric Denmon).
 He was named to the 2000 Freshman All-American first-teams by The Sporting News and Football News.

 Professional career

-Vandermade played for the National Football League champion Pittsburgh Steelers NFL Europe affiliate Hamburg Sea Devils.
+Vandermade played for the Pittsburgh Steelers of the National Football League and NFL Europe's affiliate Hamburg Sea Devils.
 He was originally signed by the Baltimore Ravens.

 Coaching career

 In addition to USC, Vandermade has coached at San Diego State, the University of San Diego, and Santa Margarita Catholic High School.
+He began his coaching career as a graduate assistant at San Diego State in 2007.
+He became the head coach at St. Ignatius College Preparatory before the 2023 season.